 Galileo took an interest in fall rates when he was about 26 years old and a math teacher at the University of Pisa, where he allegedly conducted the Italian experiment.

 It seemed to him that — with no air resistance — a body should fall at a speed proportional to its density.
 He decided to test this modified Aristotelian view by making an experiment.

 The law of falling bodies is one of Galileo’s key contributions to physics.
 It states that objects fall at the same speed regardless of weight or shape.

-Through his experiments, Galileo countered the pervasive Aristotelian view, which held that heavier objects fall faster than lighter objects.
+Galileo countered the pervasive Aristotelian view through his experiments, which held that heavier objects fall faster than lighter objects.

-The distance an object travels, he calculated, is proportional to the square of the time it takes the object to reach the ground.
+He calculated that the distance an object travels is proportional to the square of the time it takes the object to reach the ground.

 Earlier philosophers, beginning with Aristotle, had concerned themselves with pinning down the causes of motion.

 Galileo dropped all Aristotelian talk of why things moved and focused instead on the how through painstaking observations and measurements.